matrix-org/trafficlight/README.md

 Tests should be written in the `trafficlight.tests` package.

-To be picked up by the autodiscovery system, they should be named `**/*_testsuite.py` and should contain one or more classes that extend `trafficlight.tests.TestSuite`.
+To be picked up by the autodiscovery system, they should be named `**/*_test.py` and should contain classes that extend `trafficlight.internal.Test`.

-These suites will then be expanded on startup into a number of test cases, using the list of clients and servers known to trafficlight at present.
+These suites will then be expanded on startup into a number of test cases, using the list of clients and servers specified in the __init__ method of the Test.

-The testSuites should implement the two methods, `generate_model` and `validate_model`.
-THe generator should return a trafficlight.object.Model which represents the state machine the test should go through.

-The validator should post-process the model and ensure that all conditions have been successfully applied. `trafficlight.tests.assertions` contains useful `unittest`-style assertXXX() methods that can mark the test as `failed`.
-Other exceptions will mark the test as `error`.
+The run method is an async method but can block the main http reactor thread so please do not perform synchronous waits in tests.
+Using a matrix client like matrix-nio is required for any

 Current status of all tests is on the status dashboard.